TheKayThatWasOrange/uniden-hpe-util/README.md

 Once you get something tab-delimited to work with you can use any tool you like on any platform imaginable to modify that text and pump it back into Uniden's awful Sentinel application.

+# Disclaimer

-This tool is a proof-of-concept.
+This tool is a proof-of-concept devoid of any warranty.
 It has no meaningful error handling of any kind and even less technical support but it's free.
 Just like freedom itself.

 # Usage